scaffold-eth/scaffold-eth-2/README.md

 DEPLOYER_PRIVATE_KEY=""
 ```

+You can also generate a random account / private key with `yarn generate` (and check the generated account with `yarn account`)

 2. Run the command below to deploy the contract to the target network.
 Make sure to have the funds in your deployer account to pay for the transaction.

 ```